cloudinary-training/podcasts/BLOG.md

 By modularizing this workflow, we are able to let different people work on different aspects of the final product.
 The five step process is described below.

 1. The video is recorded using [Zoom Record](https://support.zoom.us/hc/en-us/sections/200208179-Recording).
-1. Next, the video is processed by [Descript](https://www.descript.com/), a tools that aids in cleaning up and transcribing the language used.
+1. Next, the video is processed by [Descript](https://www.descript.com/), a tool that aids in cleaning up and transcribing the language used.
 1. The video is then enhanced with visuals in a post processing phase.
 Once the video is ready it is uploaded as an `mp4` to Cloudinary.
 1. Once the video is in Cloudinary, a script can be run to create the transformations (chunking and audio syncing) that prepares the video for streaming to the Video Player.
 1. After the derived video files have been created, the public id is handed off to the web developers at the A[Moonstone Interactive](https://www.msinteractive.com/) that works on the website.

-We'll look at the code used to created the derived video chunks and the code used to render the video player in the next sections.
+We'll look at the code used to create the derived video chunks and the code used to render the video player in the next sections.

 ## Script to Create Derived Video for Use with ABS

 The script shown below is used to create derived assets that can be requested by the Video Player to enable Adaptive Bitrate Streaming.

-The code is setup as a function that accepts the Cloudinary public ID for the original video that was uploaded.
+The code is set up as a function that accepts the Cloudinary public ID for the original video that was uploaded.

-The function specifies and `eager` transformation.
-As mentioned earlier, `eager` transformations are those that can be applied to assets that are already uploaded, as opposed to on-the-fly transformations that are apply to the original uploaded asset.
-Eager transformations can by synchronous or asynchronous.
+The function specifies an `eager` transformation.
+As mentioned earlier, `eager` transformations are those that can be applied to assets that are already uploaded, as opposed to on-the-fly transformations that are applied to the original uploaded asset.
+Eager transformations can be synchronous or asynchronous.
 Processing an hour long video takes time and many derived videos files are created, so it makes sense for this to be asynchronous.
-In order to be notified that the entire process is complete, the `eager_notification_url` key is set with a website that can capture and report such notifications. [webhook.site](https://webhook.site) is a website that can capture and report such notifications and its free to use.
+In order to be notified that the entire process is complete, the `eager_notification_url` key is set with a website that can capture and report such notifications. [webhook.site](https://webhook.site) is a website that can capture and report such notifications and it's free to use.

 This code uses the [Cloudinary Node.js SDK](https://cloudinary.com/documentation/node_integration).
-The Node SDK function, `cloudinary.uploader.explicit`, calls upon the [Upload API explicit method ](https://cloudinary.com/documentation/image_upload_api_reference#explicit_method) to act on a previously uploaded Video with the public ID provided as a parameter to the `explicityHDProfile` function.
+The Node SDK function, `cloudinary.uploader.explicit`, calls upon the [Upload API explicit method ](https://cloudinary.com/documentation/image_upload_api_reference#explicit_method) to act on a previously uploaded Video with the public ID provided as a parameter to the `explictHDProfile` function.

 The options specify that the asset is a video.
 The `eager` key provides an array of transformations.
-The first transformation is a [`streaming_profile`](https://cloudinary.com/documentation/admin_api#adaptive_streaming_profiles), which a is a collection of transformations that can be used to create ABS transformations per the quality indicated (`hd`) and the format (`m3u8`).
+The first transformation is a [`streaming_profile`](https://cloudinary.com/documentation/admin_api#adaptive_streaming_profiles), which is a collection of transformations that can be used to create ABS transformations per the quality indicated (`hd`) and the format (`m3u8`).
 We also provide transformations for `audio_frequency` of `44100`.
-This help the audio to match the speaker's lip movement.
+This helps the audio to match the speaker's lip movement.

 The `type` of `upload` is the default and makes the video assets public.
-The `invalidate` set to `true` indicates that previously cached versions, if there are any, of these derived files should be invalidates so that they can be replaced.
+The `invalidate` set to `true` indicates that previously cached versions, if there are any, of these derived files should be invalidated so that they can be replaced.

 ```JavaScript
 require("dotenv").config();